Azure/fleet/docs/troubleshooting/README.md

     selected: false
 ```

-The solution here is to add the **env:prod** label to the member cluster resource for **kind-cluster-2** so that the scheduler can pick the cluster to propagate clusters.
+The solution here is to add the **env:prod** label to the member cluster resource for **kind-cluster-2** as well so that the scheduler can pick the cluster to propagate resources.

 ### How to verify the latest ClusterSchedulingPolicySnapshot for a CRP?